vamsiv2001/vamsiv2001/README.md

 <h1 align="center">Hi!, I'm Vamsi</h1>
-<h3 align="center">A passionate Data scientist.
-Currently working as an intern for Alberta Motor Association (AMA).</h3>
+<h4> align="center">I am currently a final year student  at the University of Alberta majoring in Computing Science.
+My interests lie in Data Science and Analytics.
+I have been involved with various organizations through projects, internships, courses etc. I look forward to working at companies to enhance my skills as well as making meaningful contributions.
+Currently working as an intern for Alberta Motor Association (AMA).</h4>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=vamsiv2001" alt="vamsiv2001" /></a> </p>